Running Backs Primed For Increased Touches (2022 Fantasy Football)

-My annual piece on significant vacated touches continues to boast an attractive hit rate on finding increased volume for running backs.
 Returning backs with 100-plus touches on a team that just saw a fellow running back departure who had 100-plus touches are heavy favorites to see more action as a result.
 Coaches and schemes have tended to rely on the proven, known commodity over a newcomer trying to fill that void.
-High-caliber draft picks or free agency will affect this, and while a multitude of additional factors is at play, this simple method can provide us with reliable odds on who will see more volume in the upcoming year.
+High-caliber draft picks or free agency will affect this as mentioned, but this simple method can provide us with reliable odds on who will see more volume in the upcoming year.

-As shown, an average increase of 2.1 touches per game, and that is before including any glaringly obvious adjustments.
-A three to five touch increase or even more is much more likely for people on this list who did not add meaningful competition.
+As discussed, this gives the incumbent an average increase of over two touches per game, and that is before including any glaringly obvious adjustments.
+A three-to-five touch increase is much more likely for people on this list who did not add meaningful competition.

 I like to use two categories as they relate to fantasy.
-The first group having the greater odds of increased volume and production, and the second being slightly more ambiguous.
+The first group has the greater odds of increased volume and production, and the second is slightly more ambiguous.

 - High opportunity with less competition